-- (iii) Ventilation System - (a) install induced outside air intake with an on-off damper operable by the captain and provide an on-off damper indicator at a prominent location which is easily recognisable by the captain. - (b) locate outside air inlet at high level of the compartment body to avoid intake of air pollutants from adjacent sources. - (c) install particulate filters making reference to the relevant ASHRAE standards. - (d) install fans of appropriate size, taken into account the expected operational resistance of the filters (prior to filter cleaning or disposal), to deliver the designed flow rate at all times. - (e) allow access for regular maintenance and cleaning. - (f) design and locate the air outlets and return air grilles so that air can be evenly distributed throughout the compartment for flushing all parts and yet avoiding excessive draughts on passengers. - (g) install adjustable vanes with air flow control dampers for air outlets with air stream directly impinging on the passengers. - (h) design the outside air ventilation rate based on the licensed maximum passenger carrying capacity to meet the relevant air quality guidelines in Paragraph 7 above. - (B) Station - 12.
-Design guidelines for stations are: - (i) Ventilation System - (a) design the outdoor air supply flow rate and the ventilation rate based on the designed passenger transfer rate to meet the air quality guidelines set out in Paragraph 7 above. - (b) install particulate filters at the outside air inlet and, if needed, at the recirculated path.
-Efficiency of the filters should follow the "General Specification for Air Conditioning, Refrigeration, Ventilation and Central Monitoring and Control System Installation" published by the Architectural Services Department or the relevant ASHRAE standards. - (c) install fans of appropriate size, taken into account the expected final resistance of the filters (prior to filter cleaning or disposal), to deliver the designed flow rate at all times. - (d) ensure that there will be no short-circuiting of foul air in the system and no reduction in outdoor and total supply air quantity due to by-pass away from intended air paths. - (e) install duty fans for minimum outside air and for total supply air for air-conditioning purposes.
-Outside air fans sized for 100% supply air (free cooling fans), individual supply air fans, return air fans and exhaust air fans should be considered, as usually they provide better system performance and flexibility with air circulation and recirculation. - (f) take into account the expected latent heat load in calculating the cooling capacity of the primary air units and air-handling units.
+- (g) design the outdoor/make up air ventilation rate based on the licensed maximum passenger-carrying capacity to meet the relevant air quality guidelines in Paragraph 7 above. - (B) Station - 12.
+Design guidelines for stations are: - (i) Ventilation System - (a) design the outdoor/make up air supply flow rate and the ventilation rate based on the designed passenger transfer rate to meet the air quality guidelines set out in Paragraph 7 above. - (b) install particulate filters at the outdoor/make up air inlet and if needed at the re-circulated path.
+Efficiency of the filters should follow the "General Specification for Air Conditioning, Refrigeration, Ventilation and Central Monitoring and Control System Installation" published by the Architectural Services Department or the relevant ASHRAE standards. - (c) install fans of appropriate size, taken into account the expected final resistance of the filters (prior to filter cleaning or disposal), to deliver the designed flow rate at all times. - (d) ensure that there will be no short-circuiting of foul air into the system and no reduction in outdoor/make up and total supply air quantity due to by-pass away from intended air paths. - (e) install duty fans for minimum outdoor/make up air and for total supply air for air-conditioning purposes.
+Outdoor/make up air fans sized for 100% supply air (free cooling fans), individual supply air fans, return air fans and exhaust air fans should be considered, as usually they provide better system performance and flexibility with air circulation and recirculation. - (f) take into account the expected latent heat load in calculating the cooling capacity of the primary air units and air handling units.
 Construct equipment with adequate numbers of rows of cooling coils for the required duty.
 Avoid condensation and cold spots by careful planning of the air distribution and the temperature set points.
-Reference shall be made to the relevant ASHRAE standards.
+Reference shall be made to the relevant ASHRAE standards. - (g) allow access for regular maintenance and cleaning of the ductwork and cooling coils, and cleaning and replacement of the particulate filters. - (h) install a separate exhaust at kiosks if they are expected to emit excessive amount of air pollutant. - (i) provide a dedicated air cleaner or exhaust connections for temporary renovation sites within stations to avoid dispersal of pollutants if significant amounts of pollutants are expected. - (ii) Plumbing and Drainage System - (a) use durable materials for piping, valves and drains to avoid leakage and odour. - (b) provide drainage for underground water seepage and condensation to avoid accumulation of water. - (c) provide dedicated exhaust systems to areas that are considered to have higher risk of odour problems such as toilets, sump pits and culverts.

-- (g) allow access for regular maintenance and cleaning of the ductwork and cooling coils, and cleaning and replacement of the particulate filters. - (h) install a separate exhaust at kiosks if they are expected to emit excessive amount of air pollutant. - (i) provide a dedicated air cleaner or exhaust connections for temporary renovation sites within stations to avoid dispersal of pollutants if significant amounts of pollutants are expected. - (ii) Plumbing and Drainage System - (a) use durable materials for piping, valves and drains to avoid leakage and odour. - (b) provide drainage for underground water seepage and condensation to avoid accumulation of water. - (c) provide dedicated exhaust systems to areas that are considered to have higher risk of odour problems such as toilets, sump pits and culverts. - 13.
-In general, bus service providers should use environmentally friendly materials in all bus facilities.
+13. In general, railway service providers should use environmentally friendly materials in all railway facilities.
 If the use of any materials, which emit harmful pollutants or odour is unavoidable, the pollutants should either be baked out before the materials are put into service, or the concentration of the pollutant should be controlled at an acceptable level by operating the environmental control system in an appropriate mode (details are in Annex B).